Why an Online Jewelry Shop ?

 Today, I am excited to offer a new way to shop for jewelry.
 For my jewelry shop collection, I hand-select beautiful pieces I myself would want to own from the Los Angeles jewelry district.
 I evaluate each piece for its quality, beauty and price point.
-And for pieces I design myself, I am proud to use the finest materials and the best jewelry craftsman (based in Los Angeles) to put them together.
+And for pieces I design myself, I am proud to use the finest materials and the fine jewelry craftsman (based in Los Angeles) to put them together.

 Did you know the standard retail stores (designers are even higher) mark up the product an average of 2.5 times the wholesale price?
 This means that something they buy for $100 wholesale, they will charge $350 to their customers ($100 cost plus $250 mark up).
 But with their rent, employees and other overhead, can you blame them?

 Without the overhead related to having retail stores, I am able to pass the savings on to my customers.
 How awesome is that?
 With my background in accounting and finance, I may get overly excited about the numbers.

 So imagine, with all the different styles and quality in the jewelry market, having someone you trust to do the shopping for you and narrow down your choices to the best selection of jewelry at the most competitive prices.
 Or to create a custom piece, just for you.
 That’s me!

 Jewelry is an investment.
 It is timeless and can be passed down.
 I look at my pieces as extensions of me which will shine on long after I’m gone.
 I believe they make perfect group gifts to give a special meaning to a present.
 I think you’ll love my curation of pieces in the Ounce of Salt Jewelry Shop.